Robert John

 Research Interests

-Robert John’s main research interests revolve around the political economy and ecology of natural resource markets and their societal contestation.
-He has been analysing the establishment of sand markets and the conflicts evolving around them since 2016.
+- Robert John’s main research interests revolve around the political economy of the built environment and political ecology of natural resource markets and their societal contestation.
+He has been analysing the conflicts around the establishment of sand markets, the artificial production of land (reclamation) and their subsequent transformation into real estate since 2016.
 His current research foci are in the following areas:

 Memberships